mathlover777/cdk-demo/README.md

 # POC Backend - FastAPI with AWS CDK

 This project deploys a FastAPI backend application using AWS CDK with Fargate, Application Load Balancer, and custom domain configuration.
+The CDK code is structured to support multiple stacks as the project grows.

 ## Architecture